dots-energy/dots-simulation-orchestrator/docs/usage/installation.md

 The supplied `<user_name>` and `<password>` will be used for InfluxDB and Grafana.
 The supplied `<context>` is the name of the context in your kube config that is connected to an azure kubernetes cluster.

 ### Deploy on local cluster
 With kind and [kubectl](https://kubernetes.io/docs/tasks/tools/) installed run [deploy_dots.sh](https://github.com/dots-energy/dots-simulation-orchestrator/blob/main/k8s/deploy_dots.sh) but with the `-k` flag.
 This will result in the same steps as above but will start by creating a cluster.
-For more information, and a test POST body for a test simulation, see the [Simulation Orchestrator README](https://github.com/dots-energy/dots-simulation-orchestrator?tab=readme-ov-file#simulation-orchestrator-for-the-energy-system-microservices-cloud-simulator).
 If you are deploying the cluster locally for the first time don't forget to add the execution permission to the `deploy_dots.sh` file i.e. run `chmod +x *.sh`.

 After deployment the simulator should be ready for use, see [running simulations](running%20simulations.md) to get started on running the simulations.